The band continue to rehearse and record the new album.

 SUGGS: We turned up on Saturday afternoon and everything seemed quite normal, like a municipal park with a few tents in it.
 They’d blocked off The Mall so it was eerily silent, as if the end of the world had come, but we could hear a bit of music drifting out behind us, Elton John and the like.

 LEE: We had had these little golf buggies to get around and someone kept bashing into the back of us.
 I turned round and it was Elton himself, grabbing the driver’s wheel and putting his foot on the accelerator.
 We’re all kids at heart aren’t we?

 SUGGS: Next minute we get a call to go and rehearse on the roof.
 So we jump back in our buggies and drive through the palace gates; policemen saluting us, Household Cavalry unflinching as we wave and smile.

 CHRIS: It was mad, but very amusing.
-We went in the side of the building and up this little back staircase into the servants’ quarters.
+We went in the side of the building and were directed to this little back staircase that led to the servants’ quarters.

 SUGGS: They obviously weren’t letting us anywhere near the silver, so we were sent up the tradesman’s entrance, watched very closely by some very heavily-armed personnel.

 LEE: There was also this little lift, but you’re only allowed a maximum of two people in it at any one time, so I decided to climb the spiral stairs too.
 At the top of each floor, there seemed to be the same fella – same haircut, same clothes – and I was told, ‘Not a good sight, walking into the palace with a bottle of Budweiser.’

 SUGGS: After we got to the top, there was a whole floor of people who work in the palace, all having parties in their various rooms, which we were invited to.
 They were very charming, but we had to go to our own dressing room.